-The public, the profession and employers of social workers are aware of the system of registration, how to access it, and the benefits of ensuring that all Registered Social Workers are competent and held accountable for their practice.
+The public, the profession, and employers of social workers are aware of the system of registration, how to access it, and the benefits of ensuring that all Registered Social Workers are competent and held accountable for their practice.

 This is a significant area of focus for the Board as it is necessary for all New Zealanders to be aware of social worker registration to ensure that the system provides for the purposes as set out in the Act.
-Protection of the public by providing for mechanisms to ensure that social workers are competent to practise and accountable for the way in which they practise contributes to better public services.
+Protection of the public, by providing for mechanisms to ensure that social workers are competent to practise and accountable for the way in which they practise, contributes to better public services.

-In 2015/16 the Board will inform and promote to Registered Social Workers, the employers of Social Workers, the profession and the public the outcomes of those reviews and revisions of Board policy and procedures mentioned above.
+In 2016/17 the Board will inform and promote to Registered Social Workers, the employers of Social Workers, the profession and the public the outcomes of those reviews and revisions of Board policy and procedures mentioned above.
+A significant promotion process will focus on the recommendations resulting from the Review of the Social Workers Registration Act (2003).

-Review of the Social Workers Registration Act.
+Review of the Social Workers Registration Act

-In 2015/16 the Board will undertake a full review of the Social Workers Registration Act 2003, as per Section 104 of the Act, and report back to the Minister with recommendations by December 2015.
+In 2016/17 the Board will deliver the report to the Minister on the full review of the Social Workers Registration Act 2003, as per Section 104 of the Act.
 Section 104 of the SWR Act requires that the Board reviews the operation of the Act, its own operations and considers the extent to which the system of voluntary registration it provides for are achieving the purposes of the Act.
-The full review report will advise whether any amendments are necessary or desirable.
+The full review report will provide an overview of the history of social work regulation in New Zealand, a stocktake of the social work and social service workforce, define the difference between social work and social services, provide examples of scopes of practice, identify issues and options with regard to the funding and delivery of social work education, compare the current certification system of registration with the required licensing system required and introduce the required amendments to the Social Workers Registration Act (2003).